Komrod/web-servo/README.md

 - Chainable functions

 ## TODO
-- remove cache from require, optional
+- Remove cache from require, optional
 - Rename the example dir for custom error page
 - Chainable function to exit on error
 - Auto exit on error, optional
 - Block remote IP
+- Include empty folders with .gitkeep
 - Automatically adding headers to requests
 - FAQ page
+- HTTPS server using .pfx file
 - Block mime type
 - Block url
 - Function to add and remove alias
 - Function to add and remove password protected directory
 - Timeout for a page / script
 - Build an API REST
-- setup function to automatically build a server
+- Setup function to automatically build a server
 - Launch from command line (port, dir ...)
-- Cache system
 - Run multiple types of script (PHP)